jepvini/jepmap/README.md

 # Jepmap

-jepmap is a simple bash script to monitor the power settings of your cpu *written instead of studying by jep*
+jepmap is a simple bash script to set and monitor the power settings of your cpu\
+*written instead of studying by jep*

 ### Why?